-Residents of Oregon can fill out a handicap parking application if they have a qualifying disability.
+Residents of Oregon with qualifying disabilities can apply to receive an Oregon handicap parking permit.
 The Oregon Driver and Motor Vehicle Services Division offers the following types of permits:

 - Temporary permits (for temporary disabilities or for people traveling from out of state)